wormhole-foundation/wormhole/docs/protocol.md

 # Wormhole Protocol

 The Wormhole protocol is a way of transferring assets between a **root chain** and multiple **foreign chains**.
-Therefor it makes use of decentralized oracles called **guardians** to relay transfer information about token transfers between the chains.
+It makes use of decentralized oracles called **guardians** to relay transfer information about token transfers between the chains.

 ## The role of guardians